THTRFLM 2CP3 Culture And Performance

 Be prepared to focus on the readings and the films.
 Bring your course readings to class.

 Electronic Devices: Students are required to turn off all personal electronic devices.
+You should not be on the internet, email, Facebook, or text messaging during class.
+This is distracting to your colleagues.
+Handwritten notetaking is recommended.
+If you require a device for notetaking, please sit within the first 5 rows of the classroom.
 If you need your cell phone on because you have children or need to remain in contact with someone because of a medical emergency, please inform me at the beginning of the class and please leave the cell phone on vibrate.
 Laptops must be closed for all screenings.
 Students who consult non-course related content on laptops during class will be required to close their laptops for the duration of the class.